 Coach Jim Aird's varsity quintet will take the floor Friday night with Kaneland as the opening opposition.
 Aird has named Jerry Boram and Dale LaGow guards, Ray Simmons center, and Dick Schwanz and Jan Gordon as guards to start on Friday.
 Boram, Schwanz, and Simmons are lettermen from last year.
 Gordon is a transfer from East Aurora, and LaGow was a regular on the frosh-soph team last year.
 Others on the squad are Tom Stubblefield, Rick Hood, Bob Nutt, John Cizek, Bob Tripp, Merrill Faul, Bob Bower, Tom Ricketts, Keith Light (a newcomer from Manteno), Jim Leigh, Jim Parker, and Ken Batterson.

-Ten of the 12 starters on Coach Ken Pickerill's varsity wrestling team this year will be juniors and senior lettermen.
-The varsity line-up that will face J. Sterling Morton High School Friday is Dave Eberhard (95) freshman, Ron Peterson (103) senior, Chuck Robinson (112) junior, Wylie Robinson (120) senior, John Grach (127) senior, Roger Melhouse (133) senior, John Wheeler (138) junior, Bob Wienke (145) senior, Neil McCauley (154) senior, Norman Harvey and Bob Ackley (165) seniors, and Ronnie Wynne (180) senior.
+Ten of the twelve starters on Coach Ken Pickerill's varsity wrestling team this year will be junior and senior lettermen.
+There will be one freshman starting and since there is no heavyweight out for the team there will be no starter in this position.
+The varsity line-up that will face J. Sterling Morton High School Friday at 7:00 is as follows: Dave Eberhard (95) freshman, Ron Peterson (103) senior, Chuck Robinson (112) junior, Wylie Robinson (120) senior, John Grach (127) senior, Roger Melhouse (133) senior, John Wheeler (138) junior, Bob Wienke (145) senior, Neil McCauley (154) senior, Norman Harvey and Bob Ackley (165) seniors, Ronnie Wynne (180) senior.